OrelBenDavid/Conawy-s-Game-of-Life/README.md

 # Conawy-s-Game-of-Life
-implementation of Conway's Game of Life.
+Implementation of Conway's Game of Life.